1shira/BalatroMods/README.md

 I've got the Following branches:

-main - A lot of random mods thrown together, crashes sometimes
+main - Some few mods, pretty balanced rn

-multi - Less mods, more stable, includes the multiplayer mod
+multi - Only multiplayer mod and a few random decks

+multib - multiplayer mod beta

-none- Empty folder for when you want to play Vanilla
+none - Empty folder for when you want to play Vanilla

-insanity - Cryptid mod, a few decks and extra stakes, includes multiplayer, hasn't crashed on me yet
+insanity - POLTERWORX mod